 - Do you have a clear, concise and testable hypothesis?

 - Are your objectives and aims coming into focus?

 - Can you define and design specific experiments that will test directly your hypothesis?

 - Why is it important to do this?

 As you are formulating your ideas, it can also be helpful to work through some grantwriting exercises [credit: BYU Office of Research and Creative Activities] to crystallize your thoughts and begin to succinctly communicate your work.

 Meet with your department or unit's grants administrator.

 Develop a plan to complete all the supplemental forms.
 Agree upon deadline dates – you need to understand their schedule and how soon before the hard grant deadline they will need your final documents.

 Make a checklist of the documents that you need to write, and what you need from others.
-Download a sample project management document to help you stay on track.

 Always work in consultation with your mentor.